itlackey/changeish/README.md

 CC-BY

-> If you use this with you project, tell your friends about it.
+> If you use this with you project, leave a :star: and don't forget to tell your friends!